FIFA VP to AP: International games could be off until 2021

 The return of fans into packed stadiums could be dependent on a vaccine for the COVID-19 disease being ready -- and that might not be until 2021.

-''If we get the green light to play a football match.
+“If we get the green light to play a football match.
 I highly doubt that first football match will be with fans.
-I just can't see that.
-I think that would be taken a massive risk,'' he said. ''I'm pretty sure it'll be a phased in approach, just like the rest of society is going to be is then in terms of us trying to get back to normal here.''
+I just can’t see that.
+I think that would be taken a massive risk,” he said in a video interview from Vancouver, British Columbia“I’m pretty sure it’ll be a phased in approach, just like the rest of society is going to be is then in terms of us trying to get back to normal here.”

 A full resumption of soccer in 2020 might not be possible in parts of the world hardest hit by the pandemic, including Europe and North America.